 Classes which do not fit in any of the categories described above must be cleared by the Registrar's Office and the associate academic vice president for curriculum.
 Faculty members may not arbitrarily adjust the starting or ending times of classes.

-Continuing Education schedules on-campus evening classes between 4:30 pm and 10:00 pm.
+Academic departments schedule on-campus evening classes between 4:30 pm and 10:00 pm.
 Classes are not scheduled on Mondays beginning at 7:00 pm to allow students to attend Home Evening.

 Online classes begin and end with the regular semesters, although the coursework is primarily done by the students asynchronously.